Acer rubrum: Cultivation

 Red maple's rapid growth, ease of transplanting, attractive form, and value for wildlife (in the eastern US) has made it one of the most extensively planted trees.
 In parts of the Pacific Northwest, it is one of the most common introduced trees.
 Its popularity in cultivation stems from its vigorous habit, its attractive and early red flowers, and most importantly, its flaming red fall foliage.
 The tree was introduced into the United Kingdom in 1656 and shortly thereafter entered cultivation.
 There it is frequently found in many parks and yards.

 Red maple is a good choice of a tree for urban areas when there is ample room for its root system.
 Forming an association with arbuscular mycorrhizal fungi can help A. rubrum grow along city streets.
 It is more tolerant of pollution and road salt than sugar maples, although the tree's fall foliage is not as vibrant in this environment.
 Like several other maples, its low root system can be invasive and it makes a poor choice for plantings near paving.
 It attracts squirrels, who eat its buds in the early spring, although squirrels prefer the larger buds of the silver maple.

-Red maples make vibrant and colorful bonsai, and have year around attractive features for display.
+Red maples make vibrant and colourful bonsai, and have year around attractive features for display.